C++ (Linux Platform)

 Run Sample Programs

 After connecting to the computer, the depth camera will initiate system initialization.
-Once the power indicator on the camera begins blinking at a frequency of 1Hz, you can run the following command with root privileges to receive and view real-time depth maps.
+Once the power indicator light stabilizes to a steady 1-second on, 1-second off blinking pattern, you can run the following command with root privileges to receive and view real-time depth maps.

 sudo ./SimpleView_FetchFrame